bilgrami/pakguru/readme.md

 ## Demo Link

-* [pak.guru] - pak.guru website is a multi-container django app hosted on Azure.
+* [https://pakguru.azurewebsites.net/] - pak.guru old website is a multi-container django app hosted on Azure.
 We make heavy use of serverless lambdas to harvest data.

 ----